 - a.
 Thrashing is occurring. - b.
-CPU utilization is sufficiently high to leave things alone and increase the degree of multiprogramming. - c.
-Increase the degree of multiprogramming. - 10.14 We have an operating system for a machine that uses base and limit registers, but we have modified the machine to provide a page table.
-Can the page table be set up to simulate base and limit registers?
-How can it be, or why can it not be?
+CPU utilization is sufficiently high to leave things alone, and increase degree of multiprogramming. - c.
+Increase the degree of multiprogramming. - 9.13 We have an operating system for a machine that uses base and limit registers, but we have modified the machine to provide a page table.
+Can the page tables be set up to simulate base and limit registers?
+How can they be, or why can they not be?

-Answer

-The page table can be set up to simulate base and limit registers provided that the memory is allocated in fixed-size segments.
-The base of a segment can be entered into the page table and the valid/invalid bit used to indicate that portion of the segment as resident in the memory.
+Answer: The page table can be set up to simulate base and limit registers provided that the memory is allocated in fixed-size segments.
+In this way, the base of a segment can be entered into the page table and the valid/invalid bit used to indicate that portion of the segment as resident in the memory.
 There will be some problem with internal fragmentation.